stuartherbert/putting-ansible-to-work/why-ansible.md

 * It uses Python, which already comes with your computer.

   There's a few Python modules to install (Jinja2, YAML, and SELinux support), and that's it.
-No need to go through Ruby / RubyGems hell.
-That is a huge amount of hassle completely avoided, time saved to spend on other things.
+No need to go through the pain of Ruby / RubyGems hell.
+That is a huge amount of hassle completely avoided.

 * Things happen in the order that you want.